 Jackie received her Bachelor of Arts degree in psychology from Maryville College in Maryville, Tennessee.
 Ten years later—after working in various other healthcare professions—she graduated from the Physician Assistant program at Augsburg College (now Augsburg University) in Minneapolis.
 She developed her passion for rural healthcare during her final year of study while practicing internal and family medicine in outstate Minnesota.

-Shortly after becoming a physician assistant, Jackie joined the Army Reserves and is now a Lieutenant Colonel in the Minnesota Army National Guard.
-She has served three tours of duty (two combat tours).
+Shortly after becoming a physician assistant, Jackie joined the Army Reserves and was a Lieutenant Colonel in the Minnesota Army National Guard before retiring in 2021.
+She served three tours of duty (two combat tours) during her time in the Army.
 Her military experiences and trauma training have enhanced her leadership and medical skills.

 When she isn’t working, Jackie enjoys being active by running, biking, snowshoeing, and playing with her granddaughter.
 She and her husband also spend a lot of time outdoors—four-wheeling, camping, boating, ice fishing, and traveling.

 Jackie was attracted to Glacial Ridge Health System because of the emphasis on what she believes every patient seeks and deserves: “Heartfelt Care.”
 This model of care encompasses what she loves most about rural healthcare—putting patients at the center of everything she does.
-She joined the medical staff at Glacial Ridge Health System in September 2019.
+She joined the medical staff at Glacial Ridge Health System in September 2019 and sees patients at Brooten Medical Center.